SkylerBurger/city_explorer/README.md

 - **/yelp**: a call to the yelp path with a search query will return a list of dicts containing information regarding the first ten restaurant results from the Yelp Fusion API.
 - **/events**: a call to the events path with a formatted search query will return a list of dicts containing information regarding the first ten event results from the Eventbrite API.
 - **/movies**: a call to the movies path with a search query will return a list of dicts containing information regarding the first 5 movie results from the Movie DB API.
+- **trails**: a call to the trails path with a latitude and longitude will return a list of dicts containing information regarding local trails results from the Hiking Project API.

 ## Change Log
 07-15-2019 - 1.2.0